chef-boneyard/chef-provisioning/CONTRIBUTING.md

 1. Provisioning recipes need to be paramaterized.
 This is often done by specifying modifying attributes via environments or roles.
 It can also be searched from a 3rd party service, such as a CMDB.
 All resources should adhere to this principal.
   1. This effectively means a user who models an object as a hash or struct should be able to pass that to the resource and have the resource converge it.
 If it is a hash, the resource should handle strings vs symbols vs Mashes correctly.
   2. It could also mean that we add a criteria saying a resource should be able to explode the elements of a hash into the attributes of the resource before converging it.
 IE, an `options` hash would accept a JSON object and the resource would use this to populate the `description`, `count` and `style` attributes on the resource.

+# Release Process

+This release process applies to all chef-provisioning(-*) projects, but each project may have additional requirements.

+1. Perform a Github diff between master and the last released version.
+Determine whether included PRs justify a patch, minor or major version release.
+2. Check out the master branch of the project being prepared for release.
+3. Branch into a release-branch of the form `150_release_prep`.
+4. Modify the `version.rb` file to specify the version for releasing.
+5. Update the changelog to include what is being released.
+  1. For these projects we use the [github changelog generator](https://github.com/skywinder/github-changelog-generator).
+Install that gem if you don't have it yet.
+  2. Run `github_changelog_generator -t <token> --future-release <version to release> --enhancement-labels "enhancement,Enhancement,New Feature" --bug-labels "bug,Bug,Improvement" <github project> --exclude-labels "Exclude From Changelog"`
+  3. For example, if we are releasing version `1.5.0` of `chef_provisioning` the command would look like `github_changelog_generator -t 123 --future-release 1.5.0 --enhancement-labels "enhancement,Enhancement,New Feature" --bug-labels "bug,Bug,Improvement" chef/chef_provisioning --exclude-labels "Exclude From Changelog"`
+  4. This will poll Github for issues and PRs to format into the changelog, then it will automatically update the changelog.
+6. Parse the changelog and look for any issues/PRs that do not need to be included.
+These should be tagged with the `Exclude From Changelog` tag in github.
+Examples of PRs to exclude are ones that only modify the README in a trivial way.
+7. `git commit` the `version.rb` and `CHANGELOG.md` changes to the branch and setup a PR for them.
+Allow the PR to run any automated tests and review the CHANGELOG for accuracy.
+8. Merge the PR to master after review.
+9. Switch your local copy to the master branch and `git pull` to pull in the release preperation changes.
+9. Run `rake release` on the master branch.